Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Application to algebraic cobordism

-Let $\SShv^{\A_1}(\Sm_S)_*^{\rm Nis}$ denote the simplicial model category of pointed simplicial sheaves on the Nisnevich site $(\Sm_S)_{\rm Nis}$, whose model structure is the $\A^1$-model structure introduced by Morel--Voevodsky~\cite[p.106, Section 3.2, Definition 2.1]{MV}.
-An object of $\SShv^{\A^1}(\Sm_S)_*^{\rm Nis}$ is called a {\it pointed motivic space}.
-The $\A^1$-model structure of $\SShv^{\A^1}(\Sm_S)_*^{\rm Nis}$ is proper, closed simplicial, and combinatorial.
-The smash product $-\wedge -$ on the pointed simplicial model category $\SShv^{\A^1}(\Sm_s)^{\rm Nis}_*$ naturally induces a symmetric monoidal model structure.
-Further, for any pointed motivic space $T$, $\mathbf{Spt}^\Sigma_{T}(S)$ denotes the stable model category of symmetric $T$-spectra of pointed motivic spaces in the sense of Hovey~\cite{HoveySpectra} and Jardine~\cite[Section 4.1]{Jardine}.
-The model structure $\mathbf{Spt}^\Sigma_{T}(S)$ is called the stable model structure (See Jardine~\cite[p.516, Theorem 4.15]{Jardine}), being proper combinatorial and closed simplicial.
-A {\it motivic spectrum} is an object of $\mathbf{Spt}^\Sigma_{\mathbb{P}^1_+}(S)$ where $\mathbb{P}^1_+$ denotes the pointed projective line.
-Furthermore, the stable model category is a Cartesian closed symmetric monoidal and proper combinatorial model category for smash products by Jardine~\cite[pp.520--523, Proposition 4.19, 4.20]{Jardine} (See also \cite[Theorem A.38]{MR2597741}).
+Let $\mathcal{S}_S:=\SShv^{\A^1}(\Sm_S)_*^{\rm Nis}$ denote the simplicial model category of pointed simplicial sheaves on the Nisnevich site $(\Sm_S)_{\rm Nis}$, equipped with the $\A^1$-model structure introduced by Morel--Voevodsky~\cite[p.106, Section 3.2, Definition 2.1]{MV}.
+An object of $\mathcal{S}_S$ is called a {\it pointed motivic space}.
+The $\A^1$-model structure on $\mathcal{S}_S$ is proper, closed simplicial, and combinatorial.
+The smash product $-\wedge -$ on $\mathcal{S}_S$ naturally induces a symmetric monoidal model structure.

+For any pointed motivic space $T$, let $\mathbf{Spt}^\Sigma_{T}(S)$ denote the stable model category of symmetric $T$-spectra of pointed motivic spaces in the sense of Hovey~\cite{HoveySpectra} and Jardine~\cite[Section 4.1]{Jardine}.
+This model structure is the stable model structure of Jardine~\cite[p.516, Theorem 4.15]{Jardine}; it is proper, combinatorial, and closed simplicial.
+A {\it motivic spectrum} is an object of $\mathbf{Spt}^\Sigma_{\mathbb{P}^1_+}(S)$, where $\mathbb{P}^1_+$ denotes the pointed projective line.
+Moreover, by Jardine~\cite[pp.520--523, Propositions 4.19 and 4.20]{Jardine} (see also \cite[Theorem A.38]{MR2597741}), this stable model category is also a proper combinatorial closed symmetric monoidal model category with respect to the smash product.

 In this section, for any motivic spectrum $M$, we write